Shubham3062/Shubham3062.github.io/README.md

-# THis is a Bio Website
+# Hello there,
+# This is shubham shah here. i am a 3rd year IT student at Charusat University.